RealWorldApplications/100-days-of-code/r1-log.md

 Started another Flutter project.
 It's a tip calculator.
 I have the basics working.
 Next I need to work on the UI.
 ### R1D6
 Continued to work on the Flutter project, added some radio buttons.
 Went through some freecodecamp tutorials and started the second project.
+### R1D6
+Continued to work on the Flutter project, added some radio buttons.
+Went through some demo apps for practive.
+### R1D8
+Continued to work on the Flutter project, added some style.
+Spent some time trying to better organize the code.